chzmnky/TrackballWorks-Loader/README.md

 2. Reboot.
 (You can probably just log out and back in again - but I'm too lazy to test it.)
 3. Enjoy you renewed status as a (track)baller.
 4. Bug Kensington to update their drivers so we don't need this anymore.

+## Known Bugs

+The default 'Back' and 'Forward' actions that get mapped to the secondary buttons no longer work, most likely due to changes in the OS.
+Other actions like Exposé and Snippets appear to be unaffected.